pa0nhc ARDFRx2m 0141013-4 /

 REM: as the full battery current runs through D2, this diode will be damaged in case of an accidental short circuit from B+ to a PCB ground surface.

-The good sensitivity is partly accomplished by an optimal match and low insertion loss of the antenna input circuit.
+The good sensitivity is accomplished by an optimal match and low insertion loss of the antenna input circuit.

 A complicated optimal selective RF input 145 MHz filtering (like a 3-stage helix filter) is unpractical here.
 It needs more space, is heavier, costs more and has more insertion loss.